morimekta/utils/console-util/README.md

 Console Utilities
 =================

-Utilities for facitilating interactive command line interfaced (cli) targeted mainly at utilities used in the linux terminals.
+Utilities for facilitating interactive command line interfaced (cli) targeted mainly at utilities used in the linux terminals.

 # Noteworthy Classes